Phyllis Beveridge Nissila

 Also, in a growing economy and population, the inevitability of construction noises for hospital add-ons might play an occasional, new role in a hospital experience, as it did mine.

-Other things, however, remain much the same, such as medical acronyms (MAs) which can inspire one to also make up one’s own personally helpful acronyms, and the food.
+Other things, however, remain much the same, such as medical acronyms (MAs) and abbreviations which can inspire one to also make up one’s own personally helpful acronyms and abbreviations, and the food.

 This makes it easier to comprehend what’s going on and/or to obsess over the report and proceed immediately to OMSs (Online Medical Sites) for more “information”.